Dartmouth-OpenAV/.github/profile/README.md

 Taking an IT-driven approach to AV, OpenAV uses **JSON** configuration files to manage system setups.
 Each component is a **Docker** image, and they talk to each other via **REST APIs**.
 Communication with AV devices is handled via TCP/IP, and control interfaces are built with standard HTML, CSS, and JavaScript.
 Whenever possible, Ethernet is utilized for control and power (PoE).
 The project also includes a web-based dashboard for system monitoring.

+For more information, check out our [wiki](https://github.com/Dartmouth-OpenAV/.github/wiki).

 ## Quickstart

-Here's a script to instantiate an quick OpenAV stack on your laptop, cloud server, Raspberry Pi or other.
+Here's a script to instantiate a quick OpenAV stack on your laptop, cloud server, Raspberry Pi or other.
 You'll need a terminal, Bash, and Docker [Docker](https://docs.docker.com/engine/install/).

 [quickstart.sh](https://raw.githubusercontent.com/Dartmouth-OpenAV/.github/refs/heads/main/quickstart.sh)